NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Ankylostar.md

 * * *

 **Effect** The _ankylostar's_ length extends as you swing the club in a wide arc.
-You Strike up to three creatures in a 15-foot cone; this counts as one attack for the purpose of calculating your multiple attack penalty.
-Alternatively, you Shove up to three creatures in a 15-foot cone, rolling a separate Athletics check for each creature.
+You Strike up to three creatures in a @Template\[cone|distance:15\]; this counts as one attack for the purpose of calculating your multiple attack penalty.
+Alternatively, you Shove up to three creatures in a @Template\[cone|distance:15\], rolling a separate Athletics check for each creature.

 *Source: Pathfinder #154: Siege of the Dinosaurs* *OGL*